mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

  ### Proposed Solution
   - ELM has recently proven to be comparable or better than support vector machine(SVM) for  pattern matching.
   - Instead of using a single kernel, ELM with multi kernel has recently arisen.
 SVM classification preceeded by CSP feature extraction is applied again and ELM also added as an extension layer to optimize the success.
-  - Gaussian kernel and polynomial kernel are exploited to map the original CSP features to different nonlinear feature spaces.
-The two nonlinear feature provide richer discriminant infor- mation that may be supplementary to each other.
-Accordingly, by integrating both kernels, using a multi-kernel learning strategy to achieve more robust classification of EEG in MI tasks.
+  - Gaussian kernel and polynomial kernel are exploited to map the original CSP features to different nonlinear feature spaces.Accordingly, by integrating both kernels, using a multi-kernel learning strategy to achieve more robust classification of EEG in MI tasks.

  ### Discoveries
- -  Using the multi-kernel extreme learning machine with both integrating gaussian kernel and polynomial kernel
+ -  Using the multi-kernel extreme learning machine with both integrating gaussian kernel and polynomial kernel to take better results.
+The two nonlinear feature provide richer discriminant information that may be supplementary to each other.

  ### Discussion/Conclusion (their own limitations & future work)
  - To take better results from MKEML, between two kernels there must be good balance.
  - Determining the number of hidden nodes for a specific application.
 (Time consuming)